danmbrown/100questions/IfYouWereCoachingSomeoneElseAboutThisProductWhatAdviceWouldYouGiveThem.md

 Although this is a question about the product, it's really a discovery question.
 That is, a question to help you learn about the situation and context.
 While it can shed light on product design problems, our aim is to discover more about the environment in which the product operates.
 Through the product experience, we seek clarity and depth in our understanding of the organization.
 A person's experience of a product they use as part of their work sheds light on the disparities between the product's model of the domain and how the organization models the domain.

 ## What to ask next
-Be sure you've asked "and what else?" to make sure you've got a list of all the ways in which the product doesn't align with the organization.
+Be sure you've asked "and what else?" to make sure you've heard all the ways in which the product doesn't align with the organization.
 Beyond that, you can ask them to speculate about a better way of designing the product.
 Again, you're not looking for actual design ideas -- though that would be a nice bonus.
 Instead you're listenening for what concepts they would bring into the product to make it align better with their own mental model.

 ## Other ways to ask
 ### Change the context